CompuTec/computec-docs/docs/processforce/user-guide/routings/operations.md

 ## Operations

+To access Operations, navigate to:

 :::info Path
 Production → Routings → Operations
 :::

-This form allows the user to define operations, which will be a part of the routing for making the product.
+Operations are key components of routings used in manufacturing products.
+This section explains how to define operations and configure their properties to optimize production processes.

 ### Header

 #### QC Active

-This checkbox determines whether a specific Operation is affected by the [Create QC Document for Operation on MOR status change option](/docs/processforce/user-guide/system-initialization/general-settings/qc-tab).

-The checkbox is also available from the Manufacturing Order, Production Process, Routing form level.
+This checkbox determines whether a specific operation is subject to quality control (QC) based on the [Create QC Document for Operation on MOR status change option](/docs/processforce/user-guide/system-initialization/general-settings/qc-tab).
+It is also available at the Manufacturing Order, Production Process, and Routing form levels.

 #### Force Order

-Checking this checkbox blocks starting this Operation on any Manufacturing Order (booking time in either ProcessForce or CompuTec PDC) before the previous Operation is not finished.

-The checkbox is also available from the Manufacturing Order, Production Process, Routing form level.
+Enabling this option ensures that an operation cannot start until the previous operation is completed.
+This restriction applies to bookings made in both ProcessForce and CompuTec PDC.
+It is also available at the Manufacturing Order, Production Process, and Routing form levels.

 #### Rounding

-When this checkbox is checked, the system rounds a number of Item pieces to an integer.
+When selected, this checkbox rounds the number of item pieces assigned to each resource to an integer.

 **Example**